lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 Your new assembly now becomes the 'reference' for `bwa`. `bwa` needs an index of the sequences to make mapping go faster.
 For large genomes such as the human genome, this takes a long time (which is why you were given a indexed reference for the variant calling module).
 For the small bacterial genome we work with here this is very fast.

 Move (using `cd`) to the folder with your final assembled sequenced, e.g. `contigs.fa` for velvet, or `scaffolds.fasta` for SPADES.
-**TIP:** Some of the programs we use have the final fasta file buried deep into subfolders.
-You could make a copy of the assembly file to a smart location, this will help later on.
-For example, use `/home/<your_username>/assembly/finished`.

 Index the fasta file with: